antonmedv/finder/README.md

 Max number of tries for the optimization.
 This is a trade-off between optimization and efficiency.
 Default `10_000` is good enough in most cases.

+### timeoutMs

+Optional timeout in milliseconds. `undefined` (no timeout) by default.
+If `timeoutMs: 500` is provided, an error will be thrown if selector generation takes more than 500ms.

 ## Become a sponsor